New Jersey governor race: Who are Phil Murphy and Kim Guadagno?

 “She’s a talented and qualified candidate, but this race is a tremendously uphill battle for her,” Dworkin said.

-Unlike Ed Gillespie, the Republican candidate in Virginia's gubernatorial race this year, Guadagno hasn’t been endorsed by President Trump -- possibly hurting her chances of getting ahead.
+Unlike Ed Gillespie, the Republican candidate in Virginia's gubernatorial race this year, Guadagno was never endorsed by President Trump -- which possibly hurt her chances of getting ahead.

 "Trump wants to stay away from the Republican Party in New Jersey right now, which is dragged down by the Christie brand name, and the administration thinks it has a better chance to swing things in Virginia," Julian Zelizer, a professor of history and public policy at Princeton University, told NJ.com.